kubukoz/blog/mdoc/flakes-first-steps.md

 Let's recap a couple facts:

 1. Flake outputs are system specific
-2. `builtins.currentSystem` is not allowed in pure evaluation mode (default in Flakes)
+2. `builtins.currentSystem` is not allowed in pure evaluation mode
 3. The Nix CLI (e.g. `nix develop`) knows what system it's running on
 4. we _need_ a system to make a `pkgs`